danbev/learning-tcl/README.md

 ## Tool Command Language (Tcl)
-Is a scripting language and is used in openocd which is my main motivation for learning a little more about the languate.
+Is a scripting language and is used in openocd which is my main motivation for learning a little more about the language.

 ### Tcl shell
 You can pass a file to the program or it can be used as a REPL: